frankframework/frank-manual/docs/source/testing/ladybug/edit/edit.rst

       Stub strategy "Always" is useful to reduce the scope of your test.
 Sometimes you just want to see whether your own adapter is right, regardless of changes in the outside world.

 #.
 Let's assume that the introduced change is not a bug.
 We edit the non-stubbed test script to fix the test.
-Press the "Open" button of the not-stubbed test script.
+Press the "Open" button of the not-stubbed test script (number 9).
 You see the following:

    .. image:: openFailedNonStubbed.jpg

 #.
-You are another tab (number 1).
+You are in another tab (number 1).
 Select the topmost node in the tree view (number 2).
 Check that you have the test with stub strategy "Never" (number 3).
 Then press "Edit" (number 4).
 You see the following:

    .. image:: editingTheTest.jpg